Reptyr – Move A Running Process From One Terminal To Another Without Closing It

 Run the following commands to compile and install it.

-I compiled and installed Reptyr from source in CentOS 7 64 bit, and it worked like a charm.
+I compiled and installed Reptyr from source in CentOS 7 64 bit server edition, and it worked pretty good as described above.

 Typically, we connect to the remote server from any local system via SSH as shown below.